-If you are a shareholder in a Canadian corporation, you may earn dividend income, which should be reported on your tax return.
-Typically, you also may be eligible to receive the federal dividend tax credit.
+If you are a shareholder in a Canadian corporation, you may receive profits from those shares that are called dividend income.
+The dividends should be reported on your tax return.
+Typically, you also may be eligible to receive the Federal Dividend Tax Credit.
 This is a non-refundable credit that reduces the amount of tax you owe.

 Balvir Singh Saini, a certified general accountant from Brampton explains that “the dividend tax credit is given to avoid double taxation.”

-Corporations designate dividends as eligible or ineligible.
+Corporations designate dividends as eligible or other than eligible.
 The difference is negligible to you, except for tax purposes.
+The type of dividends depends on the status of the corporation:

-As an investor, you’ll be able to note on your T5 statement of investment income whether your dividend is eligible or ineligible.
-If you’re an employee who works for the corporation, you’ll receive a T4PS, which is a statement of employee profit sharing plan allocations and payments.
+As an investor, you’ll be able to note on your T5 statement of investment income whether your dividend is eligible or other than eligible.
+If you’re an employee who works for the corporation, you’ll receive a T4PS, which is a statement of employee profit-sharing plan allocations and payments.

 According to the Canada Revenue Agency, other statements that may include dividend income are:

 - A T3, statement of trust income allocations and designations

 Your dividend income gets added to your taxable income.
 In addition to reporting the amount you earned in dividend income, you should account for a gross-up.
 Think of a gross-up as an increase to account for applicable taxes.